v4g0/bellotero/README.md

 -For app global components,data is pulled from app.json -Page 1 is pulled from page1.json
 -Page 2 is pulled from page2.json
-- Functional calculator
+-Functional calculator
 -Has a monthly ingredient spending using a range between 10-100 -Has a Full-Time Employees... use a range between 1-10 -Calculate Estimated Food Cost Saving = Monthly ingredient spending * 0.3 -Calculate Your estimated annual savings = Full-Time Employees * 1337 + Estimated Food Cost Saving

 ## Herramientas para el desarrollo